SEND Information Report

 Meeting the needs of all pupils.

 ‘Quality First Teaching’ is an entitlement for all pupils.
 High Well School constantly strives to ensure that this is of a ‘good’ or ‘outstanding’ quality at all times.
 This is about teachers meeting the needs of all our learners in the classroom.
 Lessons are planned to meet the needs of individual pupils through the use of pre and post assessment in all subject areas.
-On entry to the school pupils undertake reading, maths and science assessment, a Cognitive Abilities Test (CAT) and have a Speech and Language assessment in order to establish a robust baseline from the school’s assessment as well as using previous school or Key Stage data.
+On entry to the school pupils undertake Reading, Maths and Science assessments in order to establish a robust baseline from the school’s assessment as well as using previous school or Key Stage data.
 There is an ethos of continued professional development embedded in school to ensure that all staff members are trained and informed of new developments in education and in particular developments in the teaching of pupils with a broad spectrum of Special Educational Needs.

 A wide variety of strategies are used to provide support for pupils across the curriculum.
 The following interventions and methods currently exist: